uoitsci/pi-labs/content/lab/about.md

 Next, plug in an HDMI cable with the other end attached to a display.
 The TA may help you determine which display and HDMI cable to use.
 We are ready to boot our RPi.
 Attach the microUSB AC adapter and you should see the RPi’s boot process on the display.

 After a short time, the RPi will be booted into text mode.
-Log into the RPi using the username ‘pi’ and the password ‘raspberry’.
+Log into the RPi using your science.uoit.ca username and password.
 At the command prompt, type ‘startx’ and hit enter to start graphical mode.

 Once in graphical mode, take a few minutes to examine some of the application icons on the desktop, as well as applications available in the menu (which is accessible from the bottom left corner, similar to the start menu in Windows).